Film: Duck Soup

 "The last man nearly ruined this place, he didn't know what to do with it.

-The Marx Brothers' fifth film, and held by many to be their best (in tough competition with A Night at the Opera for that title).
+If you think the country's bad off now, just wait till I get through with it!"The Marx Brothers' fifth film, and held by many to be their best (in tough competition with A Night at the Opera for that title).
 Released in 1933, it was also their final film for Paramount Pictures.
 It was one of the first films to openly mock the rising fascism in Europe.The story begins in the vaguely European country of Freedonia, which is nearly bankrupt due to national mismanagement.
 Wealthy dowager Mrs. Teasdale (Margaret Dumont) agrees to loan the country $20 million, but only if Rufus T. Firefly (Groucho Marx) is appointed ruler.
 Unfortunately, Ambassador Trentino (Louis Calhern) of the neighboring nation of Sylvania plots to take over Freedonia, and sends his best spies Chicolini (Chico Marx) and Pinky (Harpo Marx) to do his dirty work.
 But between Firefly's womanizing antics, Firefly's incompetent policies, and Firefly's wanton insults to the Ambassador, Freedonia is soon on the fast track of war with Sylvania.
 Naturally, Hilarity Ensues throughout all of this.In the Marx Brothers' repertoire, this movie is notable for being Zeppo Marx's final appearance with the act.

 "Of course you know, this means tropes":

 - Aerith and Bob: The Marx brothers play Rufus T. Firefly (Groucho), Chicolini (Chico), Pinky (Harpo)... and Firefly's Secretary, Bob Roland (Zeppo).

 - Anti-Hero: Rufus T. Firefly, as summed up with the song lyrics included at the top of the page.